 4. How much can you claim?

 The most important bit!
-If you sign a contract for sale or if you drew down the first-stage payment of your mortgage between the 19th July 2016 or the 22nd July 2020 – the date prior to when the enhanced Help to Buy scheme came into effect – you can claim the lesser of the following: €20,000, five percent of the purchase value, or the amount of income tax or deposit interest retention tax you’ve paid in the previous four years.
-That’s from the 19th July 2016 to the 22nd July 2020 as mentioned or after the 1st January 2021, because this enhanced scheme will be operational between the 22nd July 2020 to the 31st December 2020 and then it ends.
-There is talk that the government might extend this scheme, but who knows?
-For now, we’re giving these timeframes to act in between.
+If you sign a contract for sale or if you drew down the first-stage payment of your mortgage between the 19th July 2016 or the 22nd July 2020 – the date prior to when the enhanced Help to Buy scheme came into effect – you can claim the lesser of the following: €20,000, five per cent of the purchase value, or the amount of income tax or deposit interest retention tax you’ve paid in the previous four years.
+That’s from the 19th July 2016 to the 22nd July 2020.
+If you sign a contract for a new home or drawdown on a self-build mortgage between 23rd July 2020 and 31st December 2021, you are eligible for the increased relief – called Enhanced Relief.

-If you draw down between the 23rd July this year and the 31st December, you can avail of the higher rates.
-These will see a jump from five percent to 10 percent of the purchase value and it goes from €20,000 to €30,000, so it’s quite a substantial increase, but it’s only if you sign a contract for sale or draw down the first-stage payment of your mortgage within that strict time period.
+These will see a jump from five per cent to 10 per cent of the purchase value and it goes from €20,000 to €30,000, so it’s quite a substantial increase, but it’s only if you sign a contract for sale or draw down the first-stage payment of your mortgage within that strict time period.
 Unfortunately, if you applied for a drawdown of funds on the 22nd July, you’re not going to avail of the advanced Help to Buy scheme – you could lose out on €10,000 when there might only be 24 hours in the difference, but there has to be a cut-off point.